solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Test | Description
 -- | --
-Divergent Test | Only to test if the series is divergent.
-Integral Test | To test the series convergent or divergent. p-series Test | To test the specified form of series convergent or divergent.
+Divergent Test | Take nth term's limit. (only to test divergence) Integral Test | Take limit of the series function's integration. p-series Test | Examine at the `p` value of `1/nᴾ`.
 Comparison Test | To test **rational expressions**.
 Ratio Test | To test **factorial fractions**.
 Root Test |